 LevitateOS

 Too slow?
 No worries.
 This is designed with a locally running LLM (SmolLM3) that generates, customizes and maintains your recipes and handles dependencies.

-Manual install.
+Immutable by default.
 Full control.
 AI-assisted packaging.

+LevitateOS